Study in the UK, for the experience of a lifetime

 Approximately, how much money is needed for accommodation, food and bills once there?

-It will be largely dependent on your lifestyle but a moderate lifestyle could be estimated at a budget of around RM30-40k.
+It will largely depend on your lifestyle but a moderate lifestyle could be estimated at a budget of around RM30-40k.
 You will need to provide evidence of being able to financially support yourself before going to Wales and send it along with the Erasmus application Form.
 The forms can be found on the IUMW Website.

 Which modules will I study at UWTSD?